HosakaKeigo/mcp-server-ga4/README.md

 # MCP Server for Google Analytics 4

 >[!NOTE]
 >This is a work in progress.
-The server is not yet fully functional and is under active development.
+The server is not yet fully tested.
+Use at your own discretion.

 ## Key Features